Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 <sup>Sample code demonstrates how to use Redis with Azure SQL.
 [Link to SqlDatabaseConcertRepository.cs](https://github.com/Azure/scalable-web-app-pattern-dotnet/blob/4b486d52bccc54c4e89b3ab089f2a7c2f38a1d90/src/Relecloud.Web.Api/Services/SqlDatabaseConcertRepository/SqlDatabaseConcertRepository.cs#L67)</sup>

-The main purpose of this method is to access the database and retrieve the 10 latest Concerts.
+The main purpose of this method is to access the database and retrieve the ten latest Concerts.
 We filter by time, sort, and return data to the Controller that will render the results.
 But this method is a little longer.
-Before we ask the database for those Concerts we'll ask Azure Cache for Redis if it knows what the latest concerts should be.
+Before we ask the database for those Concerts, we'll ask Azure Cache for Redis if it knows what the latest concerts should be.
 We do this by using the IDistributedCache that's injected by ASP.NET Core's dependency injection.
 If we don't find data, that's when we ask Azure SQL.
-And, since we had to ask SQL we store the answer in cache so that we don't have to ask again.
-In this example the information will only be cached for 1-hour.
+And, since we had to ask SQL, we store the answer in cache so that we don't have to ask again.
+In this example the information will only be cached for 1 hour.
 We do this to keep the information in cache relevant but the right duration for the cache will vary for every scenario.

 > In this sample the Concerts are not editable.
 Remember that when you